Welcome to the tuning world for fishing reels!

 Variant 1: There is a ball bearing on the spool

-👉 If you take the spool out of the reel and see a ball bearing directly on the spool (usually at the axle end on the crank side or opposite), then the following applies:
+👉 When you take the spool out of the reel and see a ball bearing directly on the spool (usually at the axle end on the handle side or opposite), then it applies:

 • Replace the ball bearing on the spool.

-• Also replace the ball bearing in the sideplate (i.e., the cover opposite the crank).
+• Also replace the ball bearing in the side plate (that is, the cover opposite the handle).

 Why?

-Both bearings work directly together during the cast; they hold the spool and determine how freely it can spin.
+Both bearings work together directly during casting, they hold the spool and determine how freely it can turn.

-A new, high-quality bearing on the spool is useless if the bearing in the sideplate is still old and stubborn – so always replace both.
+A new, high-quality bearing on the spool is useless if the bearing in the side plate is still old and stiff – that's why always replace both.

 Variant 2: There is no ball bearing on the spool